 Catalytic limits the number of emails you can send to a single email address to 100 emails per hour.
 Exceeding that amount, under all circumstances, will trigger this message.

-If you have a business case that requires you to send over 100 emails an hour to a single recipient, please contact support at email@example.com.
+If you have a business case that requires you to send over 100 emails an hour to a single recipient, please contact Catalytic Support.